Conexiotechnologies/conexio-firmware-sdk/samples/conexio_stratus/sht4x/README.rst

 Wiring
 ******

-This sample uses the SHT4X sensor controlled using the I2C interface of the Conexio Stratus shield.
+This sample uses the SHT4X sensor controlled using the I2C interface of the Conexio Stratus.

 Building and Running
 ********************